Wuhan Hubei, China Travel Guide

 During major Chinese public holidays (like Golden Weeks), expect large crowds at all popular attractions and transportation hubs.

-Secure all flights, train tickets, and accommodation well in advance to avoid disappointment and higher prices during peak travel times.
+Secure everything flights, train tickets, and accommodation well in advance to avoid disappointment and elevated prices in peak travel times.